aminnakhle/sst1mpipe/docs/introduction.rst

 Installation
 ------------

-The advanced package and environment management system, `Anaconda <https://www.anaconda.com/distribution/#download-section>`, _
-`Miniconda <https://docs.conda.io/en/latest/miniconda.html>` or `Mamba <https://anaconda.org/conda-forge/mamba>`, is needed _
-to be installed first.
+The advanced package and environment management system, :ref:`Anaconda <https://www.anaconda.com/distribution/#download-section>`, :ref:`Miniconda <https://docs.conda.io/en/latest/miniconda.html>` or :ref:`Mamba <https://anaconda.org/conda-forge/mamba>`, is needed to be installed first.

 The Mamba is recomended due to some (quite often occured) stucks at solving environment on Anaconda.
 Up to now Mamba works well.